 The University of Newcastle have also done considerable research into Genki English, with really encouraging results.
-I don’t think their research has been made public, but you can read about the projects in the Boston Times and we also got an acknowledgment in Professor James Tooley’s A Beautiful Tree – which is a fantastic read!
+I don’t think their research has been made public, but you can read about the projects in the Boston Times and we also got an acknowledgment in Professor James Tooley’s A Beautiful Tree – which is a fantastic read.

-Combine this with TV shows, Movie Stars, TEDx, governments (the government of Western Australia have also just adopted the GenkiJapan.net materials) , countless MA dissertations, plus all you guys getting amazing results with Genki English each & every day, then how can your school resist! 🙂
+Combine this with TV shows, Movie Stars, TEDx, governments (the government of Western Australia have also just adopted the GenkiJapan.net materials) , countless MA dissertations, plus all of you getting amazing results with Genki English each & every day, then how can your school resist! 🙂